japorized/japorized.github.io/readme.markdown

 ### Special thanks to these sources
 * [jQuery](http://jquery.com)
 * [FontAwesome](http://fontawesome.io) for awesome icons
-* Eduardo Boucas (@eduardoboucas) for the inspiration on Ajaxifying the Blog Index Page.
+* Eduardo Boucas for the inspiration on Ajaxifying the Blog Index Page.
 * [MathJax](https://www.mathjax.org/) for parsing LaTeX in HTML
 * [Featherlight](http://noelboss.github.io/featherlight/) as the light lightbox plugin.
 * [Loaders.css](https://connoratherton.com/loaders) for the pure css Pacman loader <3